Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/prescription/variants.md

 ### Filter by Notes

 The ![filter](filter_icon.png) icon located in the header of the note column ![note column header](note_column_header.png) allows you to filter the table based on the presence or absence of a note.

+## Clinical Interpretation

+The **Clinical Interpretation** modal allows for the interpretation and classification of SNV sequence variations from a request.
+It is accessible via the **Interpret** button in [Detailed Information on the Occurrence of the SNV Variant](#detailed-information-on-the-occurrence-of-the-snv-variant).

+The form follows the same layout, but the classification uses different terminology for somatic and germline SNV sequence variations.

+### PubMed Publication

+You can add a citation to the**Clinical Interpretation** using the **Add a publication** link, then entering a PMID.
+Once a valid PMID is entered, it will be replaced by the NLM-styled citation automatically.
+More than one citation can be added to the same **Clinical Interpretation**.
+You can remove a citation from a **Clinical Interpretation** using the X at the right of the citation.